ttezel/twit/README.md

 })
 ```

-Emitted each time a location deletion message comes into the stream.

 ##event: 'disconnect'

+Emitted when a disconnect message comes from Twitter.
+This occurs if you have multiple streams connected to Twitter's API.
+Upon receiving a disconnect message from Twitter, `Twit` will close the connection and emit this event with the message details received from twitter.

 ```javascript
 stream.on('disconnect', function (disconnectMessage) {